516-470-1961

 Creatively Done Homes Improvements Inc.

-Kevin is the driving force behind Creatively Done Homes Improvements Inc., based in Hicksville, NY.
-Over 40 years of hands-on experience since 1986 — from ground-up new construction and setting steel beams to custom millwork and whole-home renovations.
+Kevin is the driving force behind Creatively Done Homes Improvements Inc., based at 104 Jerusalem Ave.
+Hicksville NY 11801.
+40+ years of hands-on experience.
+In business since 1986 — from ground-up new construction and setting steel beams to custom millwork and whole-home renovations.

 Related posts